 4. Find Hidden Treasures

-When you think of Bermuda you think of sun and swimming and boating, but at the moment nobody wants to get their toes wet!
-In the winter months, it’s easy to be stuck with nothing to do.
+When you think of Bermuda, you think of sun and swimming and boating, but at the moment nobody wants to get their toes wet!
+In the winter months it’s easy to be stuck with nothing to do.
 Luckily, it’s not too cold to put on a fleece and walk along a windy beach, looking for treasures washed up there.
-So, we’ve created a beach combing guide for the adventurers among us.
-Added bonus: in the off-season months dogs are allowed on public beaches!
+So, we’ve created a beachcombing guide for the adventurers among us.
+Added bonus: in the off-season dogs are allowed on public beaches!
 So, take your four-legged friend with you as you comb.
 Click here to read more!

 5. Have a Staycation

-This winter, it’s time to treat yourself!
+It’s time to treat yourself!
 We all know that the holiday season can be busy and stressful.
-So, we highly recommend booking a weekend stay at the Fairmont Southampton for a few days of peace and endless fun!
-Between multiple different restaurants and the award-winning Willow Stream Spa, you are in for an absolute treat.
-Ring in the new decade feeling fresh and revived.
+So, we highly recommend booking a weekend stay for a few days of peace and endless fun!
+Ring in the new year feeling fresh and revived.
 Don’t forget to ask for local rates when booking this winter!